Wildfires roar back to life near Athens as heat fans flames | Science-Environment

 - Greece

 Wildfires north of Athens leapt back to life on Thursday as searing conditions persisted and emergency crews battled blazes across Greece for a third day running.
-A wall of dark smoke rose high above the Greek capital, residents fled suburbs, asylum seekers were evacuated and authorities warned of more blazes on Friday as temperatures hovered around 40 degrees Celsius (107 Fahrenheit) and gale winds were expected.
+Red flames and sparks glowed in the night on the outskirts of the Greek capital, residents fled suburbs, asylum seekers were evacuated and authorities warned of more blazes on Friday as temperatures hovered around 40 degrees Celsius (107 Fahrenheit) and gale force winds were expected.

 But the heat fanned them back into life, with flames crossing the motorway connecting Athens to northern Greece and threatening more built-up areas.
-On Thursday afternoon, authorities ordered the evacuation of the suburbs of Afidnes, Kryoneri, Kokkinovrahos, Ippokrateios Politeia and Drosopigi north of Athens, as well as asylum seekers from the nearby Malakasa migrant reception centre.
+Late on Thursday afternoon, authorities ordered the evacuation of a clutch of suburbs to the north of Athens and moved a group of asylum seekers from the nearby Malakasa migrant reception centre.

 The finance ministry announced emergency payments of up to 6,000 euros ($7,100) for people who had lost possessions and said more measures would follow.
 Local utilities said there could be rolling power cuts in some parts of the Attica region around the capital due to the fire.

 Access to parks and forests will be forbidden in the coming days, Deputy Citizens' Protection Minister Nikos Hardalias said.
-Additional firefighters and aircraft were expected to arrive from France, Sweden and Romania.
-On the island of Evia, church bells rang on Thursday to warn residents of the fires that were still burning strongly there.
-More than a dozen villages on the island have already been evacuated. ($1 = 0.85 euro) (Additional reporting by Karolina Tagaris Writing by Karolina Tagaris Editing by Raissa Kasolowsky and Andrew Heavens)
+Additional firefighters and aircraft were expected to arrive from France, Sweden, Romania and Switzerland. ($1 = 0.85 euro) (Additional reporting by Karolina Tagaris; writing by Jame Mackenzie; editing by Raissa Kasolowsky, Andrew Heavens and Richard Pullin)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)